nasa/astrobee/scripts/docker/readme.md

 where $DIR is the directory where the cross_compile.sh script is located.
 3) To $HOME/astrobee_build/armhf otherwise

+If you already cross-compiled once and just wish to rebuild the code, run:

+    ./scripts/docker/cross_compile/rebuild_cross_compile.sh

 ## Building an Astrobee Debian (NASA users only)

 This step assumes that the cross compile setup was successful and that ARMHF_CHROOT_DIR